jmbannon/ytdl-sub/docs/source/guides/getting_started/subscriptions.rst

 Next Steps
 ----------

-Once you've defined your subscriptions, it's time to :doc:`test the configuration and try your first download <./first_download>`.
+Once you've defined your subscriptions, it's time to :doc:`test your configuration and try your first download <./downloading>`.